pratikgajjar/go-backend.how/content/posts/running-101/index.md

 lastmod = 2024-10-12T23:45:31+05:30
 publishDate = "2024-10-12T23:45:31+05:30"
 draft = false
-tags = [ "draft" ]
+tags = [ "gyan", "health" ]
 images = []
 +++

-# Hi
+# Setting Goals

-I am 27 year old software engineer (year 2024) who spends most of the time sitting for work.
-Since 12th grade I have been thinking about getting 6 packs because it's cool.
-Being football fan, I was aware that 22-29 are peak years for footballers and even analysis done by [The Athletic](https://www.nytimes.com/athletic/2935360/2021/11/15/what-age-do-players-in-different-positions-peak/) suggests that peak age is around 27.
-Thus, I set myself on goal to reach peak physical fitness.
-Now, I'm more of outdoor person so hitting gym isn't something comes from within.
-I would rather play sports for hours, or be outdoor.
-So this time I set different goal, reducing body fat percentage to about 8% because everyone is born with 6 packs it's just hidden.
+I am a 27-year-old software engineer writing in the year 2024.
+I spend most of my time sitting for work, and since grade 12, I've been aspiring to have a six-pack as it's often seen as 'cool.'
+As a football fan, I'm aware that players typically peak between their late twenties and early thirties, with an analysis by The Athletic[^1] suggesting that the optimal age for different positions ranges from 27 to 31 years old.
+Thus, I set myself the goal of reaching peak physical fitness by my late twenties.

+However, I am more inclined towards outdoor activities than hitting the gym.
+I would much prefer playing sports outdoors for hours rather than working out indoors.
+Therefore, I've set a new goal: reducing my body fat percentage to around 8%.
+This is because everyone has abdominal muscles; they're just hidden beneath layers of fat.

 > "No man has the right to be an amateur in the matter of physical training.
 It is a shame for a man to grow old without seeing the beauty and strength of which his body is capable." -- Socrates

 # Plan

-Among many options, I figured that running is something that requires very low effort to execute.
+Among the various options available for outdoor physical activity, I chose running due to its minimal effort requirement and ease of execution.
+To facilitate this plan:

-Shoes - I wear sketchers running shoes everywhere.
+_Footwear:_ I wear Skechers running shoes for all my runs.

-Clothes - Always have decent pair comfortable for running.
+_Attire:_ I ensure I have comfortable, well-fitting clothing suitable for running.

-Track - In town, peaceful road and public parks in metro cities.
+_Running Routes:_ In urban areas, I prefer peaceful roads and public parks in metropolitan cities.

-Being in tech, we continuously measure many kinds of metric to ensure system is working as expected and if there is anomaly we can pinpoint what caused problem.
-I wanted to do same, number one rule when it comes to data is Garbage in, Garbage out.
-I wanted system which can measure many metrics with very high accuracy.
-So, I got myself Garmin watch.
-To attain growth, what can be measured can be improved.
+Given my background in tech, where continuous measurement of metrics helps maintain system efficiency and detect anomalies, I wanted to apply the same principle to my fitness journey.
+To accurately track progress, I invested in a Garmin watch that records multiple metrics with high precision.
+The saying "If you can measure it, you can improve it" applies here; tracking quantifiable data enables better understanding of my performance and facilitates continuous growth.

 # Execution

-Taking things slow, when people are new more often mistakes are made.
-I can't afford injury and running blinding could cause injury.
-Earlier I had participated in 5K running challenge organised by our company, I did 4K in around 38min without any preparation.
-So I created plan with Garmin AI coach that run 5K in 35 min, which felt not too difficult and not too easy.
-Thankfully, It did pretty good job in creating running schedule with various type of running and including rest periods.
-Now I have plan exactly when to run and how much based on my first data.
+To begin my running journey safely, I took things slow initially to minimize the risk of injuries.
+As a newcomer, it is common to make mistakes, and rushing into intense workouts could lead to strains or other issues.
+Having previously completed a 4K run in around 38 minutes with no prior preparation, I decided to set a more achievable goal for my initial plan.

+I utilized Garmin's AI coach feature to create a personalized running schedule aimed at completing a 5K in approximately 35 minutes – a challenging but manageable target.
+Fortunately, the AI coach did an excellent job generating a varied training program that included:

+- Different types of runs (e.g., steady-paced, interval, and hill training)
+- Strategic rest periods to allow for recovery

+Now, with my customized plan in hand, I have clear guidance on when and how much to run each day, based on the initial data gathered from my first few sessions.
+This structured approach has helped me maintain consistency while minimizing the risk of injury.

 > "The most successful people I know believe in themselves almost to the point of delusion." -- Sam Altman ([@sama](https://x.com/sama))